 Based on the content you have already developed, you will use an action-result formula as opposed to listing job responsibilities.

-For each role, pick your most impacting 3-5 accomplishments that you identified earlier and attach them sequentially with the organization and functions you list.
+For each role, pick the most impacting 3-5 accomplishments you identified earlier and attach them sequentially to the organization and functions you list.